rebeccabilbro/rebeccabilbro.github.io/_posts/2020-12-07-small-data-delegated-literacy.md

 ## Cold Start Expectations

 For the language tasks I work on, there are often two competing needs &mdash; the need for some degree of general language awareness as well as the need for a nuanced understanding of the specific context.
-The general awareness is important because it helps my models encode things like sentence structure or the concept of an antonym.
+The general awareness is important because it helps my models encode things like sentence structure or the concept of a hyponym.
 The contextual understanding is important because it allows my models to perform accurately and appropriately _in situ_, faced with highly domain-specific dialogue.

 For such projects, I have historically used the data product approach, training the best model I can given the domain-specific corpus I have, however small.
 Generally this means deploying models that are initially a bit naive, but that have the capacity to improve as new data flows into the application.
 I have found this approach to be very effective once deployed in a production system.